ULL-MII-SYTWS-2021/learning-async-iteration-and-generators/02-async-iterables/README.md

 ##  Iterating Explicitly

-We don't have to make `async` the `next`method and we can also iterate explictly.
+We don't have to make `async` the `next`method instead we can explictly return a promise.

+We can also iterate explictly.

 See file

 [hello-async-iterables.js](hello-async-iterables.js)